GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 remotes::install_github("metabaRfactory/metabaR")
 ```

- This script will generate, for all loci, ~ 10 figures + corrected output.
+This script will generate, for each loci, ~ 10 figures + corrected output.
 Theses figures are not that easy to understand, but you can check on the metabar website how they interpreted them.
 There's 2 parameters that needed to be set (at lines 211, 298 and 346), which are 1) the minimum number of reads for a sample to be keep (set to 1000), 2) the maximum proportion of contaminants a sample must have (set to 10%) and 3) the lower limit of relative frequence of a particular ESV must be (the tagjump parameters, set to 1%).

 You will also need to add 2 columns in the SeqInfo.csv, tag_fwd and tag_rev.